How Many Oz In 2 Quarts

 • Cups (c): 1 cup = 8 fluid ounces

 Using these conversion factors, we can perform a multitude of conversions.
-For example, to find out how many ounces are in 1 gallon, we'd use the conversion factor: 128 fluid ounces/gallon.
+To give you an idea, to find out how many ounces are in 1 gallon, we'd use the conversion factor: 128 fluid ounces/gallon.

 Scientific Explanation of Volume Measurement